Resilient-Labs/node-coin-flip-bootcamp/README.md

 **Tech used:** HTML5, CSS3 (Tailwind), JavaScript ES6, Node.js

+My learning was focused on browser vs server script logic.
+I started off with just client-side code.
+Making it server side for the first time was very tricky and took more than a day to do.
+I worked with a classmate on this and in advance booked a meeting with a mentor to understand what is going on behind the scenes.

 # Lessons Learned

 * Reinforced knowledge of Math.random() to randomize the coin flips